keepittechie/BorgGuard/README.md

 Requires Borg backup and pwgen to work.

-This was build to simplify the backup process I use.
+This was built to simplify the backup process I use.